 Skip to content

-Convert FLAC to MP3 on Mac with afconvert and FFmpeg.
-Keep FLAC masters; export MP3 for legacy players.
+Convert FLAC to MP3 on Mac with GetCompress, FFmpeg, or afconvert for M4A when MP3 is not required.
+Keep FLAC masters.

 By Petr Samokhin

 You ripped a CD to FLAC for archival quality.
 A client portal, an old embed player, or a car stereo export only accepts MP3.
 The FLAC folder is correct for storage; delivery is a separate step that trades size for compatibility.
-Converting locally keeps unreleased mixes and live recordings off upload sites.
-Batch conversion matters when a whole album folder must land as MP3 before a deadline, not one track at a time through a menu.
+Converting locally keeps unreleased mixes off upload sites.

 FLAC vs MP3 on Mac